clearpath-docs/ROS-Sphinx-Tutorials/doc/Driving Husky with ROSSerial.rst

-Driving Husky with ROSserial and an Ardunio
+Driving Husky with ROSserial and an Arduino
 =============================================

 The Arduino family of micro controllers has quickly become a go to board for hobbyist due to its simplicity and ease of use, however often times roboticists must create communication protocols to allow their embedded hardware to communicate with a computer.
 That's where rosserial comes in!
 Rosserial is a general protocol for sending ROS messages over a serial interface, such as the UART on Arduino.
 This allows you to easily interface any sensors attached to Arduino into your ROS environment!